ChrstphrHll/npc_gen/students/Liris Bhyrindaar.md

 ---
 ### Description
 - 2nd year Goliath Paladin in Fiesn
-- wavy red hair that's loose around the shoulders, Amber eyes, and Dark Brown skin
+- long wavy auburn hair that's plain, Amber eyes, and Dark Brown skin
 - Is Emotional and Troublesome, and has Connection as their ideal

 ### Organizations